idaholab/raven/doc/sparse_sensing_pysensors_env_alignment.md

   leftovers from the cloned env
 - upgraded `PyWavelets` to `1.8.0` so the TSA Wavelet unit test is compatible with the NumPy 2 stack
+- upgraded `netCDF4` to `1.7.2` so the NetCDF database tests are compatible with the NumPy 2 stack
 - `pip check` is now clean in `raven_spsl_043`

 Targeted numerical/test follow-up: